IcarusWebservices/Icarus-Styleguide/php/README.md

 ```

 ### Naming constants
-- Constanst should use full upper-case notation.
+- Constanst should use [UPPER](#upper) notation.
 This sets the constants appart from class names.
 ```php
 // Good
 define("MY_CONSTANT", 0);